athos-ribeiro/personal-blog/content/now/_index.md

 +++
-date = "2024-11-30T06:11:11-03:00"
+date = "2025-09-05T09:00:00-03:00"
 +++

 ### Ubuntu

-I am currently working on the next Ubuntu release, plucky puffin.
-There, I am preparing the next versions of packages in the container stack (docker, containerd, runc), the high availability packages (pacemaker, corosync, etc), PHP (the interpreter, extensions, and other related packages), and PostgreSQL.
+I am currently working on the next Ubuntu release, questing quokka (25.10).
+There, I am preparing the next versions of packages in the container stack (docker, containerd, runc) and PostgreSQL.

 ### Debian

-I have been mostly forwarding the work I do in Ubuntu to Debian and preparing a new version of isc-kea (2.6).
+I have been mostly forwarding the work I do in Ubuntu to Debian.

 ### Reading

-**Capitães da areia**.
-This is a novel from 1937 by the Brazilian writer **Jorge Amado** about the life of a group of children living on the streets of Salvador, Bahia.

 **Learning eBPF**.
 This is a nice and practical introductory book on eBPF I used to get started with writting the [Ubuntu Server introduction to eBPF](https://documentation.ubuntu.com/server/explanation/intro-to/ebpf/#introduction-to-ebpf).

-**Linkers and Loaders**.
-This is a classic, but it is not an easy read at all if you really want to dive in the topic.

 ### Studying